riversun/JSFrame.js/README.md

 # Overview

 ###  What is '**JsFrame.js**' like?
-It is an independent lightweight multi-window library for javascript.
+It is an independent and lightweight multi-window library for javascript.

 - You can create various floating windows (called **frame**) and popup windows.
+- You can create a [modal window](https://riversun.github.io/jsframe/examples/v150/modal.html).
-- You can create toast.
+- You can create a [toast](https://riversun.github.io/jsframe/examples/v150/toast.html).
-- You can create multi-window apps.
+- You can create [multi-window](https://riversun.github.io/jsframe/examples/v150/preset_win10.html) apps.

 # DEMO
 https://riversun.github.io/jsframe/examples/v150/preset_yosemite.html